 We’ve all heard of retirement.
-By the time most of us are well into our 30s and 40s we start thinking about it.
+By the time most of us are well into our 30s and 40s, we start thinking about it.
 You start hoping that the decisions you’ve made when you were younger, the career path you chose, and financial decisions (or mistakes) you made will afford you the luxury of retirement by the time you hit 65 (who picked that age though, seriously?).
+But if you are shaky when it comes to finances, you can try options like opting for a loan over a few months.

 No, this isn’t some life-advice post, but more of an odd segway into talking about cars, or at least how one particular car, is enjoying the retired life.
 Yes, I said it, cars can retire.
 When you think about it, it’s kind of true.
 Whether it’s a race car, a show car, or just one of those builds that gained national/international notoriety, people always seem to ask, “whatever happened to xyz car?”